vadrer/python-perl/README.md

 pyperl - Perl for Python
 ------------------------

-This is a Python extension module that makes it possible to embed Perl interpreter(s) in any Python program.
+This is an extension module for Python named `perl` that makes it possible to embed Perl interpreter(s) in any Python program.
 It can be used to invoke arbitrary Perl code, load any Perl modules and make calls directly into Perl functions.
 The Perl code invoked can call back into Python as it see fit.

+Also, this is a `Python::Object` perl module that makes it possible to embed Python in any Python program; it is located in `Python-Object` directory of this distribution.

 You can select between 2 flavours for how to build the Perl for Python extension.
 Which flavour to build is selected by the presence (or